4awpawz/snitch/README.md

 Maintaining a project's changelog can often end up being a project in its own right, involvong having to repetitively cut and paste from our GitHub repo's issues into our project's changelog, and then having to format everything in a consistent manner.
 That's where _ghif_ steps in to radically reduce the effort of changelog maintenance.

-ghif reduces the burden of changelog maintenance to a single command, e.g., `ghif --report-list-txt --colorized-labels --heading=CHANGELOG --state=closed --repo=4awpawz/fusion.ssg > CHANGELOG.md`,
+ghif reduces the burden of changelog maintenance to a single command, e.g., `ghif --issues-list-txt --colorized-labels --heading=CHANGELOG --state=closed --repo=4awpawz/fusion.ssg > CHANGELOG.md`,

 ## Installation